-Select the Application Load Balancer at the load balancer creation page.
+Select the Application Load Balancer on the load balancer creation page.

-Set the load balancer name and further details.
+Set the load balancer's name and further details.
 Since we are going to use SSL with the load balancer, the lister for HTTPS should be also added in this section.

-Select the SSL certificate you've already got on AWS ACM (Amazon Certificate Manager).
+Select the SSL certificate you already have on AWS ACM (Amazon Certificate Manager).
 You could always issue a new one on the fly by going to the ACM console without any charge.

-Select (or create) the security group with 80 / 443 port opened.
+Select (or create) the security group with the 80 / 443 ports opened.

 Create a load balancer target group.
-This would be a pool of servers which a load balancer can forward the traffic.
+This will be a pool of servers to which a load balancer can forward the traffic.
 Please make sure to set the health check path to

 /v1/health.
-This would make the load balancer to call HollaEx health page to check the target pool availability.
+This would make the load balancer call the HollaEx health page to check the target pool availability.

 Add your instance with HollaEx running at here.
 This would be added as a member of the target group pool.

-Once you reviewed your configurations and create a load balancer, you would able to see a DNS name for it.
-This should be bind with your domain(s) for the domain access.
+Once you have reviewed your configurations and created a load balancer, you would able to see a DNS name for it.
+This should be bound with your domain(s) for the domain access.